longemen3000/CachedFunctions.jl/README.md

   Float32 => #198
 ```
 All the cached methods are stored in `methods(f)`. you can take one and use it if you want. each method is a closure
-with the specific cache created.
+with the specific cache created. and if the cache doesn't exists, it's created on the fly during runtime.

-What happens if i dont want allocate during runtime?, The solution: use `allocate!(f,Type)`
+What happens if i don't want to allocate during runtime?, The solution: use `allocate!(f,Type)`

 ```julia-repl
 julia> f